 With the protection being so low, many of these people couldn’t really file bankruptcy, and had no relief from their crushing financial debt.
 This was a problem.

-Then, the COVID-19 coronavirus pandemic happened.
+Then, the pandemic happened.
 In a strange way, the homestead exemption California 2020 fix was partly due to the tragic global virus pandemic.

 With widespread unemployment, there were moratoriums against foreclosures and evictions.
 The governor didn’t want increasing homelessness during a time when the deadly virus was being spread.
-Many bankruptcy attorneys wrote the governor, urging him to sign AB 1885, which was the bill to increase the California homestead exemption.
+Many bankruptcy attorneys, including this one, wrote the governor, urging him to sign AB 1885, which was the bill to increase the California homestead exemption.

-The result was a homestead exemption California which is no longer a set dollar amount (and one ridiculously low).
-Instead, we got a bankruptcy protection which is much higher, and is tied to a more specific geographical location where the house is.
+With the new homestead exemption California has no longer has a set dollar amount (and one ridiculously low).
+Instead, we have bankruptcy protection which is much higher, and is tied to a more specific geographical location where the house is.
 Both of these factors are major improvements.

 Based on County